Logotype for Micron Technology Inc

 Outlook and guidance

-• Fiscal 2025 CapEx expected to be ~$14 billion, focused on HBM and advanced DRAM nodes.
+• Fiscal 2025 CapEx expected at ~$14 billion, focused on HBM and advanced DRAM nodes.

-• DRAM and NAND bit shipments projected to decline sequentially in Q2 due to inventory adjustments and seasonality, with growth resuming in the second half of fiscal 2025.
+• DRAM and NAND bit shipments expected to decline sequentially in Q2, with growth resuming in the second half of fiscal year as inventories normalize.

 Partial view of Summaries dataset, powered by Quartr API